Duress Badges for Healthcare Staff: Activation Methods and What to Test

 Where Duress Badge Systems Fit and Where They Don't

 Badges are the right answer for mobile clinical staff inside a facility with infrastructure coverage.
-If your team moves across rooms, floors, and buildings during a shift, a body-worn device matches their work pattern.

 They aren't the right answer for every role.

 A receptionist who never leaves the front desk is better served by a fixed-mount button.
-It's simpler, requires no wearing, and sits exactly where the risk is.
 A community mental health worker doing home visits needs a GPS-based field device.
 GPS can identify general location but can't pinpoint a floor or room inside a building [3].
-For off-campus workers, that tradeoff is acceptable.
-For in-building clinical staff, it isn't.

 Most health systems have all three contexts:

-• Campus-based mobile staff — wearable badges that travel with the person
+• Campus-based mobile staff: wearable badges that travel with the person

-• Fixed-workstation roles — static buttons mounted at desks and counters
+• Fixed-workstation roles: static buttons mounted at desks and counters

 What to Test Before You Commit

 Spec sheets describe ideal conditions.
 Your facility has stairwells, parking garages, basements, and older wings that don't match.
-Before committing to any duress badge, run these tests in your own building.

 • Every stairwell and basement corridor